-Privacy impact assessments, Audits and privacy health checks, Privacy by design and Algorithmic impact assessments
+Privacy impact assessments, privacy by design, audits, reviews, privacy health checks and algorithmic impact assessments

 Much of the data in organisations is about people, their lives, what they do, where they go, what they buy, what they like, what they say, what they look for, what they do for entertainment and so on – it is personal information and, in many instances, is thus subject to privacy and data protection requirements.
 Increasingly, decisions impacting people are made by algorithms through automated decision-making.
-Privcore can adapt privacy impact assessment frameworks and methodologies to assess the risk of automated decision-making through a process known as an algorithmic impact assessment (AIA).
 Our experienced staff have led, quality assured, supervised and conducted hundreds of client deliverables, including privacy impact assessments, privacy by design, algorithmic impact assessments, reviews and privacy health checks.

-Privacy impact assessments (PIAs) help assess and minimise privacy risk.
-They are generally required for projects, systems, technologies or processes that are likely to have a high privacy impact, due to, for example, the effect on the individuals’ whose data it is, other stakeholders, such as media or community, the amount of data, sensitivity or complexity.
+Privacy impact assessments (PIAs) help identify and minimise privacy risk.
+They are generally required for projects, systems, technologies or processes that are likely to have a high privacy impact, due to, for example, the effect on the individuals’ whose data it is and other stakeholders in your ecosystem, the amount of data, sensitivity or complexity.
 The earlier a PIA is done, the more that privacy can be built into the design.
 To learn more about when to conduct PIAs, download our paper on 'What makes a great PIA?'.

-Privcore can undertake PIAs to help you maintain the trust and confidence of your customers, which can include a report that you can choose to publish if you so wish, including the privacy benefits and risks.
-Recommendations will be included to help you manage and minimise your privacy risks.
+Privcore undertakes PIAs to help you maintain the trust and confidence of your customers and other stakeholders in your ecosystem.
+Privcore delivers comprehensive and robust PIA reports with prioritised practical recommendations so that the most effective actions can be taken where needed to minimise privacy risks.
 Privcore has partnered with TrustArc which provides a leading technology platform to help manage the PIA process on client request.

 Algorithmic impact assessments

-An AIA can help identify issues such as data quality, transparency, bias, harms, failure management and help create greater accountability for automated decision-making.
-This often involves internal and external stakeholder consultation processes.
-Conducting an AIA early (like privacy by design) can increase social licence, confidence and trust in automated decision-making processes, determine where risks lie and whether those risks are proportionate to the objectives sought.
-Privcore is available to help you both create AIA frameworks and to apply that methodology to AI projects.
+An algorithmic impact assessment (AIA) can help identify issues around data quality, transparency, bias, harms and failure points.
+AIAs, like privacy impact assessments often involve internal and external stakeholder consultation processes.
+Conducting an AIA early (like privacy impact assessments conducted early to build in privacy by design) helps determine where risks lie and whether those risks are proportionate to the objectives sought.
+AIAs also increase social licence, confidence and trust in automated decision-making processes and help create greater accountability.

 Data breach prevention and recovery

-Each quarter, the Office of the Australian Information Commissioner (OAIC) reports on the causes of data breaches by regulated entities.
-A notifiable data breach is a subset of a privacy breach and refers to the unauthorised disclosure of, access to or loss of, personal information that is likely to cause serious harm to the person to whom the information relates.
+In Australia, for example, the Office of the Australian Information Commissioner (OAIC) needs to be advised of eligible data breaches, which refer to the unauthorised disclosure of, access to or loss of, personal information that is likely to cause serious harm to the person to whom the information relates.
 The OAIC reports on the causes of data breaches.
-The majority of data breaches are due to human factors such as falling for phishing attacks, which can be thwarted if secure forms of two-factor or multi-factor authentication are in place.
-Indeed, half of cyber incidents as the OAIC reported in the July – September 2018 quarter were due to phishing attacks.
+The majority of data breaches are due to human factors such as falling for phishing attacks, which can be thwarted if secure forms of multi-factor authentication are used.

 Data breaches rapidly become an ecosystem problem.
 One entity’s poor security practices can massively impact the security footprint of other entities.
 For example, the proliferation of data breaches exposing attributes of individuals means that data points like date of birth, address, mother’s maiden name etc are no longer secure methods of identifying individuals.
 Trust becomes a two way problem – individuals don’t trust entities and entities don’t trust individuals.